derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

    - 2.1 Specify Digital Twins
    - 2.2 Create Digital Twins in ADT and TSI
    - 2.3 Create Device Endpoints in IoT-Hub

 ### 1.1 Setup Digital Twin Infrastructure in Azure
+we have several parts in azure, will be described each and every on here as follows:
+- IoT Hub: Used to receieve the data from raspbrerry via 'connection_string' and used to pass data to other azure services.
+IoT-Hub also manages the devices from the physicalsystem and collects data sent by these devices to forwardthem to the Digital Twin (ADT) Service
+- Digital Twins: Our Digital Twin will contain the physical archetecture like, number of building and rooms in it what the current data and so on.
+It will be act like monitoring systems if the user needs to anazlysing realtime data.
+- Time Series Insights: is to visualize the data over past time for example 1 month of data and see used to pass the data to our use case applications like Machine Learining, Visualisation and physical modelling.
+- Function App1: ExtractDeviceData is the triggering function app which used to bring the data from Iot-hub to Digital Twins
+- Function App2: TransformTwinData is the triggering function app which used to bring the data from Digital twins to Time series insights.

 #### 1.1.1 Create Azure Account